 Shri Mata Vaishno Devi Shrine is one of the oldest shrine of India, located at a height of 5300 feet on the holy Trikuta Hills of the Shivalik Hill Range.
 The Holy cave is 13 Kms from the Base Camp Katra.
 The Town Katra is 50 Kms away from Jammu and 35 Kms from District HQ Udhampur and is linked by road.
 The Mata Vaishno Devi Shrine is one of the most popular Shrines of India.

-The Goddess Mata Vaishno Devi's abode is in 100 feet long cave with a narrow opening.
+The Goddess Mata Vaishno Devi's abode is in a 100-foot-long cave with a narrow opening.
 The holy cold and crystal clear water washes the lotus feet of the Mata's "Pindian".
-There are three natural pindies representing Maha Sarswati, Maha Lakshmi, Maha Kali, which represent creative, preservative, and destructive aspects of the Super Power.
-It is an ancient shrine whose reference is found in the Vedas and ancient scriptures.
+There are three natural pindies representing Maha Sarswati, Maha Lakshmi, and Maha Kali, which represent the creative, preservative, and destructive aspects of the Super Power.
+It is an ancient shrine whose references are found in the Vedas and other ancient scriptures.

-The Vaishno Devi temple is recognized as one of the "Shakti Peeths" of goddess 'Durga'.
-This holy shrine of Mata Vaishno Devi which is situated in the folds of mighty 'Tirkuta' Hills' attracts lakhs of devotees from all parts of India and abroad.
-People who visit the shrine constitute a heterogeneous profile comprising of wealthy & poor, aged & young, males & females from within and outside the country.
-The Shrine of goddess 'Vaishno Devi' is reached by an arduous climb.
+It is recognised as one of the "Shakti Peeths" of the goddess 'Durga'.
+This holy shrine of Mata Vaishno Devi, which is situated in the folds of the mighty "Tirkuta" Hills, attracts lakhs of devotees from all parts of India and abroad.
+People who visit the shrine constitute a heterogeneous profile, comprising wealthy and poor, aged and young, males and females from within and outside the country.
+The shrine of goddess 'Vaishno Devi' is reached by an arduous climb.

-The scenic beauty, the landscape around and the constant chanting of 'Jai Mata Di', leaves a mystic effect on the devotees.
-At the culmination of their pilgrimage the devotees are blessed with the 'Darshans' of the deity in her three manifestations as three Pindies, located inside the sanctum-sanatorium, which is open for the devotees throughout the year in all seasons.
+The scenic beauty, the landscape around them, and the constant chanting of "Jai Mata Di" leave a mystic effect on the devotees.
+At the culmination of their pilgrimage, the devotees are blessed with the 'Darshans' of the deity in her three manifestations as three Pindies, located inside the sanctum-sanatorium, which is open for the devotees throughout the year in all seasons.

-Bhumika Temple - At Darshani Darwaza, 1-km from Katra, the Goddess disappeared.
-This place is called Darsani Darwaza because the Trikut mountain is visible from here Tikuta Parvat is three high peaks that are the abodes of the Goddess Vaishno Devi.
+At Darshani Darwaza, 1 km from Katra, the Goddess disappeared.
+This place is called Darsani Darwaza because the Trikut mountain is visible from here Tikuta Parvat consists of three high peaks that are the abodes of the Goddess Vaishno Devi.

-The Sri Ram Temple - The Sri Ram Temple is near Vaishno Devi cave.
+The Sri Ram Temple is near Vaishno Devi Cave.
 There is a Shiva-linga in a cave 125 steps down from the Ram Temple.

-,b>The Bhairon (Bhairav) Temple - This temple is about 2.5-km from Vaishno Devi cave at about 6,700 feet.
+This temple is about 2.5 km from Vaishno Devi Cave, at about 6,700 feet.
 It is traditional to visit this temple after visiting the Vaishno Devi Temple.
 Bhairon (Bhairav) was absolved of all sins when Durga killed him.
-When Bhairon was killed by the Goddess his head flew to this place.
+When Bhairon was killed by the Goddess, his head flew to this place.
 There is a huge stone outside the cave that represents the body of Bhairon.
-After he was killed, her prayed to the Goddess to forgive him.
+After he was killed, he prayed to the Goddess to forgive him.
 It is said that the Goddess gave the benediction that the desires of her devotees who visit this place would be fulfilled.

-Charan Paduka Temple - This is where the Goddess stopped for some time while Bhairon was chasing her.
+This is where the Goddess stopped for some time while Bhairon was chasing her.
 Her footprints are supposed to be visible on a stone at this place.
 Charanpaduka means " holy footprints."
-It is about 1.5-km from Ban Ganga at 3,380 feet.
+It is about 1.5 km from Ban Ganga at 3,380 feet.

-Ban Ganga Temple - After the Goddess left the Bhumika Temple, she went to the Trikuta Hills passing through here.
+After the Goddess left the Bhumika Temple, she went to the Trikuta Hills, passing through here.
 At this time, Langoor Vir (Veer Langur) felt thirsty.
-The Goddess shot an arrow into the stone and a holy river was produced, now known as Ban Ganga.
+The Goddess shot an arrow into the stone and a holy river was born, now known as Ban Ganga.
 It is called Ban Ganga because the Goddess washed her hair at this place.
-Most pilgrims take bath here.
-You must show the slip you got near the Bus Stand in Katra to pass this point.
-Ban Ganga is about 3-km from Katra.
+Most pilgrims take baths here.
+You must show the slip you got near the bus stand in Katra to pass this point.
+Ban Ganga is about 3 km from Katra.

-Ardh Kuwari - Ardh Kuwari is the halfway point and some pilgrims stay here for the night.
-There is a 15-foot-long cave called Garbha Joon where the Goddess hid herself for nine months and showed her self to a saint.
-The cave is narrow, and you have to almost crawl all the way though it.
-When Bhairon entered the cave, the Goddess made a new opening with her trident and ran away.
-Ardh Kuwari is 4.5-km from Charan Paduka and 4,800 ft above sea level.
+Ardh Kuwari is the halfway point and some pilgrims stay here for the night.
+There is a 15-foot-long cave called Garbha Joon where the Goddess hid herself for nine months and showed herself to a saint.
+The cave is narrow, and you have to almost crawl all the way through it.
+When Bhairon entered the cave, the goddess made a new opening with her trident and ran away.
+Ardh Kuwari is 4.5 km from Charan Paduka and 4,800 ft above sea level.

-After ardh Kuwari the path gets very steep for 2.5-km.
-This ascent is called Hathi Matha ascent, because the mountain is shaped like the forehead of an Elephant.
+For 2.5-km after Ardh Kuwari, the path gets very steep.
+This ascent is called the Hathi Matha ascent, because the mountain is shaped like the forehead of an elephant.
 It is best to use the footpath rather than the stairs, as the climb will be easier.
-From here it is another 1,500-ft climb to Sanjhi Chatt, and from there another 4-km to the carve.
+From here, it's another 1,500-foot climb to Sanjhi Chatt, and then another 4-kilometer hike to the carving.